This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Yucca is a tough plant and easy to grow.
 Place them near a south-facing window, and they will get all the required light.
 It has such an interesting shape and texture.
 It also looks great when paired with other plants like cacti.

-The Yucca is a perfect indoor plant because it thrives with neglect, unlike most other plants.
-Water once a week but allow the soil to dry out between watering to avoid root rot.
+Unlike most other plants, the Yucca is a perfect indoor plant because it thrives with neglect.
+Water once weekly, but allow the soil to dry out between watering to avoid root rot.

 These slow-growing plants are perfect for people who don’t want the fuss of pruning and worrying a plant will outgrow its location.